-There was an increase in the number of leavers during the 12 months leading up to the 31 March 2022 reference date.
-In 2022 there were a total of 720 leavers compared to 537 in 2021.
-There was also a greater number of new starters in 2022 (681) compared to 2021 (457).
+There was an increase in the number of leavers during the 12 months leading up to the 31 March 2024 reference date.
+In 2024 there were a total of 570 leavers compared to 530 in 2023.
+There was also an increase of new starters in 2024 (912) compared to 2023 (694).
 The proportions by gender are reflective year on year.
-With women accounting for approximately 2/3rds of the headcount.
-New starters, where spot salaries do not apply, will normally be offered the minimum of the pay scale.
+With women accounting for approximately 2/3 of the headcount.
+New starters, where spot salaries do not apply, will normally be offered the minimum of the pay scale subject to market conditions and pay matching.

-Within each of the quartiles not only do we have individuals on the NJC and Council's grades but also Teachers, Youth and Community Workers, Coroners, Chief Officers, Soulbury, 6th Form Colleges and groups/individuals that have TUPE transferred into the organisation.
+Within each of the quartiles not only do we have individuals on the NJC and Council's grades but also Teachers, Youth and Community Workers, Coroners, Chief Officers, Soulbury, 6th Form Colleges and groups/individuals that have TUPE transferred into the organisation, where the terms and conditions are protected until a material change occurs.
 Therefore, there are a number of different hourly rates across each of quartiles.
 This is in addition to the movement of individuals on the NJC pay scale progressing through the SCP's within the Grade with each year of service

-A much greater percentage of females work part-time, thereby creating Occupational Segregation.
-These roles are predominantly, but not restricted to Social Work, Catering and Cleaning.
+A third of the female population work part-time, thereby creating Occupational Segregation.
+These roles are predominantly, but not restricted to Health and Social Care, Catering and Cleaning.
 As an employer we have a number of employee benefits, several allow employees to sacrifice salary such as Childcare Vouchers, the Car Scheme and Cycle to Work.
 These deductions are included in the calculations and will therefore deflate the hourly rate of individuals who have joined these schemes.
-There continues to be a greater subscription to salary sacrifice schemes by females than males except for the Cycle Scheme.

-There will be instances where deflated/inflated hourly rates are reported where there has been a variation to contract affecting hours during the course of the March 2022 pay period.
-The hourly rate is calculated on the basis of the contracted hours/ pay rate as reported on 31 March 2022.
+There will be instances where deflated/inflated hourly rates are reported where there has been a variation to contract affecting hours during the course of the March 2024 pay period.
+The hourly rate is calculated on the basis of the contracted hours/ pay rate as reported on 31 March 2024.

-Enhancements are paid only to specified roles and are detailed in an Individuals Statement of Main Terms.
+Enhancements, such as weekend pay and unsociable hours, are paid only to specified roles and are detailed in an Individuals Statement of Main Terms.